osazuwamatthewogbebor/fintech-ledger-engine/README.md

 scans that account's entries, and that gets slower as history grows.
-The usual fix is periodic balance snapshots, so a read only sums entries since the last snapshot rather than since the beginning. **I haven't built that here** — at the volumes this has actually been tested at it doesn't matter, but it would matter in production.
+The usual fix is periodic balance snapshots, so a read only sums entries since the last snapshot rather than since the beginning. **I haven't built that here**' at the volumes this has actually been tested at it doesn't matter, but it would matter in production.

 ### Pessimistic locking instead of optimistic

 Optimistic locking (a version column, retry on conflict) avoids holding locks, and does better when contention is rare.
-Under contention it gets worse — conflicting transactions burn work, fail, and retry.
+Under contention it gets worse' conflicting transactions burn work, fail, and retry.

 A ledger's hot accounts are a contended case by nature: a merchant account or a clearing account has many transfers hitting it at once.
 So I took locks